Eshkol-Wachman movement notation: Applications

 The flexibility and utility of EWMN allows it to be applied in a wide variety of fields.
-It has been used to record movements and forms of the hands and fingers in sign language; in the composition of dances, and the recording of folk dances; it has been used in the fields of medicine, the Feldenkrais Method and sports.
+It has been used to record movements and forms of the hands and fingers in sign language; in the composition of dances, and the recording of folk dances; it has also been used in the fields of medicine, the Feldenkrais Method and sports.
 The notation has also been used to record the courting behavior of jackals, and other ethological research.
 It was used in the field of graphic and kinetic visual art, and a computer system has been written to plot any movement that can be recorded in EWMN.
 The notation can easily lend itself to applications in the fields of robotics, animation or motion picture.
-The system was successfully used to detect the very first movement patterns which are a precursor to the development of Autism.
-The research carried out by Prof. Philip Teitelbaum and Osnat Teitelbaum at the University of Florida was based entirely on the use of EW to study infant movements.
-It shows that specific movement patterns appearing in the first few months of life can be a reliable predictor of the later development of Autism and Asperger's Syndrome.
+The system has even been successfully used to detect the very first movement patterns which are a precursor to the development of autism.
+This research carried out by Prof. Philip Teitelbaum and Osnat Teitelbaum at the University of Florida was based entirely on the use of EW to study infant movements.
+It shows that specific movement patterns appearing in the first few months of life can be a reliable predictor of Autism Spectrum Conditions.